 We started out at a slight disadvantage as we were visiting on a Sunday.
 Shops and restaurants were closed and public transportation options were minimal.
-Still, with a little legwork, we occupied ourselves for the day without spending any money.
+Still, with a little legwork, we found plenty of options for what to do in Alesund Norway in one day without spending any money.

 Your first stop should be at the tourist information office in Alesund.
 They can get you some maps and if you ask specifically for places that you can hike or take public transport to, they will be happy to help.

 From what I have seen of the weather so far in Norway, it often seems to be sunny and nice during the morning hours and the clouds increase as the day wears into afternoon.
-Start your day with a trip up to the top of Mount Aksla and the Fjellstua viewing point for a postcard worthy view of the town and the surrounding Fjords.
+Start your day with a trip up to the top of Mount Aksla and the Fjellstua (the Alesund viewpoint) for a postcard worthy view of the town and the surrounding Fjords.

 You can either walk up the 418 steps or take the tourist train up there (the train also includes a 1 hour sight seeing tour of the town center).
 As of August, 2012 the cost for the train is 150 KR for adults, 70 KR for children or 400 KR for a family of up to 3.